WTA 1000 tournaments: Tournaments

 As of 2025, there are ten tournaments that are part of the WTA 1000.
 Eight of these tournaments are held on outdoor hardcourts whilst the other two are held on clay.
 Additionally, there are three tournaments that are considered WTA only: the Qatar Open, Dubai Tennis Championships and Wuhan Open.

 When the WTA 1000 category was originally established, there were four mandatory tournaments (Indian Wells, Miami, Madrid and Beijing) and five non-mandatory tournaments (Dubai, Rome, Canada, Cincinnati and Wuhan), though Beijing and Wuhan were both cancelled that year.
-The Wuhan Open was temporarily replaced by the Guadalajara Open in 2022, following the cancellation of the two Chinese tournaments for the second year in a row, though Beijing returned the following year.
+Wuhan Open was temporarily replaced by the Guadalajara Open in 2022, following the cancellation of the two Chinese tournaments for the second year in a row, though Beijing returned the following year.

-2024 saw all WTA 1000 tournaments become mandatory.
+The 2024 season saw all WTA 1000 tournaments become mandatory.
 Wuhan returned whilst Guadalajara was demoted to a WTA 500 tournament.
 Doha and Dubai, which had been alternating between WTA 1000 and WTA 500 status every year since 2015, both became permanent WTA 1000 tournaments.